 PCP: In Depth

-This program combines a biblical/theological foundation from Prairie with credentialed faith-integrated emergency medical services training from Professional Medical Associates delivered in a seamless holistic experience.
+The Primary Care Paramedic program combines a biblical/theological foundation from Prairie with credentialed faith-integrated emergency medical services training from Professional Medical Associates delivered in a seamless holistic experience.

 Students complete all of the classroom courses and labs on Prairie’s campus.
 This allows for a unique student experience that includes chapel, spiritual life conferences, service opportunities, small groups, sports and other co-curricular activities.
 Students are required to successfully complete the biblical/theological courses in the Fall semester in order to enter the EMR course beginning in January.